-II / B.US USMCC - UNITED STATES MISSION CONTROL CENTRE1.
-GENERAL
+II / A.US USMCC - UNITED STATES MISSION CONTROL CENTRE

 The United States Mission Control Centre is located at the National Oceanic and Atmospheric Administration, Suitland, Maryland.
-The USMCC controls dual LEOLUTs at the following locations (see Annex II / A):
+The USMCC controls dual operational LEOLUTs at the following locations:

 Fairbanks, Alaska

 Vandenberg AFB, California

-Wahiawai, Hawaii
+Wahiawa, Hawaii

-Suitland, Maryland (LEOSAR Support Equipment (LSE))

 Andersen AFB, Guam

 Miami, Florida.

 The LEOLUTs provide coverage of the U.S. SRRs from mid-Atlantic to the western-Pacific, and from the North Pole south to approximately 15 degrees south.
 Operations are 24 hours per day, seven days a week.

-When available, the OSE, and LSE are used operationally.
-The LSE is also used for LEOLUT system development and testing.
-The OSE is air transportable and can be set up at any location as required.
+The USMCC also controls a LEOLUT at Suitland, MD known as the LEOSAR Support Equipment or LSE.
+The LSE is used for LEOLUT system development and testing.
+When not being used for development and testing, the LSE is used operationally.

 The USMCC also controls two operational GEOLUTs (MD1 and MD2) which are located in Suitland, MD.
-A third GEOLUT, the GEOSAR Support Equipment (GSE), is used for GEOLUT system development and testing but can also be used operationally, when available (see Annex II / A).
+A third GEOLUT, the GEOSAR Support Equipment (GSE), is used for GEOLUT system development and testing but can also be used operationally, when available.

-The USMCC uses a dedicated frame relay network for communications with its LUTs and the majority of its RCCS.
+The USMCC uses a dedicated frame relay network for communications with its LUTs and the majority of its RCCs.
 AFTN and FTP-VPN are used for communication with other MCCs.
 AFTN and Fax are used for communication with the USMCC SPOCs.